Home > Country

 Climate: Temperate; mild winters, cool summers; rainy, humid, cloudy.

-Natural Resources: Construction materials, silica sand and carbonates.
+Natural Resources: Construction materials, silica sand, carbonates and arable land.

 Natural Hazards: Flooding is a threat along rivers and in areas of reclaimed coastal land, protected from the sea by concrete dikes.